-North Korean missile launch fails, US and South Korea say
+Failed North Korean missile exploded 'within seconds,' US says

 Neither the US nor South Korea have released information on what type of missile was fired, or why it failed.
 The US Pacific Command said it was working with partners to assess it further.

+At a daily press briefing Wednesday, China's foreign ministry spokeswoman Hua Chunying again called on all parties on the Korean Peninsula, including South Korea and the United States, to "exercise restraint."

+"The current situation on the peninsula is extremely tense -- 'everyone with his dagger drawn' would be a fair description," she said.

-The attempted launch comes four days after the country announced it had tested a new rocket engine, describing it as a "great leap forward" in their missile program.
+The attempted launch comes four days after the North Korea announced it had tested a new rocket engine, describing it as a "great leap forward" in their missile program.

 US defense officials told CNN the engine could be used for a long-range intercontinental ballistic missile.

-Note: Correction: This article has been corrected to refer to Hua Chunying as a foreign ministry spokeswoman.